Laravel-Backpack/docs/4.1/add-ons-tutorial-using-the-addon-skeleton.md

 #### Files inside your project's `resources\views` directory

 You have the same directory in your package, just move them there.
-Views moved in your package folder will be automatically available in the `packagename` namespace, so you can load them using `view('packagename::path.to.file')`.
+Views moved in your package folder will be automatically available in the `packagename` namespace, so you can load them using `view('vendorname.packagename::path.to.file')`.

 For views that need to been changed by the user upon installation, and cannot be moved to the package (for example, menu items inside `sidebar_content.blade.php`), add the changes the user needs to do inside your package's `readme.md` file, under Installation.

 #### Files inside your project's `resources\lang` directory

 If your package won't support translations yet, just skip this.

 If it will, notice you already have a lang file created for English, in your package - `/packages/VendorName/PackageName/resources/lang/en/packagename.php`.
 Populate that file with the language lines you need, by cutting&pasting from your project.
-They'll be available as `lang('packagename::packagename.line_key')` so you need to also find&replace your old keys with the new ones.
+They'll be available as `lang('vendorname.packagename::packagename.line_key')` so you need to also find&replace your old keys with the new ones.

-// TODO: make sure this works, and the package namespace written above is correct

 #### Files inside your project's `routes` directory